Recognizing and celebrating Black mental health trailblazers: Black History Month 2023

 First Black psychiatrist in U.S. and a pioneer of Alzheimer’s disease research

 Dr. Solomon Carter Fuller was the first Black psychiatrist in the United States.
-A renowned neurologist, pathologist and educated, Dr. Fuller performed considerable research related to degenerative diseases including conducting research on brain samples from Alzheimer’s patients and observing the physical impact of the disease on the brain.
+A renowned neuropsychiatrist and educator, Dr. Fuller performed considerable research related to degenerative diseases including conducting research on brain samples from Alzheimer’s patients and observing the physical impact of the disease on the brain.
 He worked alongside Dr. Alois Alzheimer who is credited for first describing the clinical and micro-anatomic features of Alzheimer’s disease.

 The Solomon Carter Fuller Mental Health Center in Boston is named after Dr. Fuller.